Optimizing Your Acupuncture and TCM Clinic Website

 Local three-pack listings

 Google evaluates local rankings based on proximity, relevance, and prominence.
+Your profile must reinforce each of these signals clearly.

 Accurate and Consistent NAP